Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 One is not objectively better than the other, and I think there’s a very strong case to be made for owning both.
 I do believe, though, that your experience with the line is going to vary depending where you fall on Flint and Tinder’s sizing chart.
 If you find yourself wearing the flannel-lined version in a size medium with a good amount of room to spare, I would imagine you’d be just fine with a medium in the wool-lined version as well.
 But if you’re getting a slimmer fit on that medium, I think you might be disappointed when you try squeezing an extra layer under that same medium in the wool-lined version.
 I do wonder sometimes if I’d love the wool version even more if I’d sized up, but then I worry that the sleeves would be too long.

 As with any garment from any brand, there’s some guesswork involved when it comes to sizing.
 But assuming you can get that dialed in — this would be a good time to point out that Huckberry’s return/exchange policies are top-notch — the Flint and Tinder Waxed Trucker Jacket is an absolute joy to own, regardless of its lining.
-Consider adding one to your wishlist this year, and prepare to reap the benefits of your decision for years to come.
+Consider adding one to your rotation this year, and prepare to reap the benefits of your decision for years to come.